rizafahmi/safety-harness/README.md

 ## Basic Installation

+**Get Your App Running**
 1. Run the app you're building locally with ``sudo mrt``

-2. Or maybe deploy it using ``sudo mrt deploy my-todo-example.meteor.com``
+2. Or maybe deploy it using ``sudo mrt deploy my-todo-example.meteor.com``.
 3. Or maybe to Modulus with a ``sudo demeteorizer; cd .demoeteorized; sudo modulus deploy`` and choosing Project A.

-4. Clone the safety-harness repository.
-5. Run safety-harness locally with ``sudo mrt``
-6. Or run it on a separate port using ``sudo mrt -p 3200``

-7. Maybe update the ``browser_window_location`` in the file ``main.js``?
+**Update Your App So It Can Work With Safety Harness**

-8. Add XmlHttpRequest access control headers to your router in the app you're testing?
+4. Add XmlHttpRequest access control headers to your router in the app you're testing?
 ````js
 Router.map(function () {
   this.route('testRoute', {